Oaxaca Sacred Mezcal Experience

 Should you give us less than 14 days’ notice of a change in your reservation, a rebooking fee will be imposed.
 We do try to be flexible for our guests, but not at the sacrifice of the livelihoods of all locals hired for your private experiences.
 As these are private experiences, your guide and any other local service provider block their days off from other work to accommodate your reservation, and may not be able to fill that day again in the event of cancellation.
 To be fair and responsible to them and their reliance on your reservation’s promised work, your guide will still be paid for your reservation.
 As such, last-minute cancellations or changes within 2 weeks of departure will be subject to a rebooking fee of the online deposit, to re-hire a guide for your future travel date.

-This flexibility is a bend in our Terms and Conditions to try to be fair both to our guests, as well as the locals hired to facilitate your reservation.
+This flexibility is a bend in our Terms and Conditions to try to be fair to both our guests and the locals hired to facilitate your reservation.
 If you feel there is a high chance of cancellations or changes, please make sure you buy appropriate travel insurance which will be able to reimburse you for cancellations of things such as flights, hotels, and tours.